 Canada has 10 per cent of the world’s forests

 One of the most widely-known facts about Canada is that we’ve got an abundance of trees, but did you know that Canada actually boasts 30 per cent of the world’s boreal forest and 10 per cent of the world’s total forest cover?
 An incredible 396.9-million hectares of forest and other wooded land can be found across the country, and 68 per cent of that is coniferous.
 The best part of all?
-Most of Canada’s forest land is publicly owned, and much of of it can be explored in these 50 gorgeous parks across the country.
+Most of our forest land is publicly owned, and much of of it can be explored in these 50 gorgeous parks across Canada.

 Canada has the only walled city in North America

 Quebec City has a special feature that makes it unique in Canada (and the U.S., for that matter): it has walls.
 One of the most fascinating facts about Canada is that Quebec City is the only city north of Mexico that still has fortified walls.
 First the French, and later the English, built up Quebec City’s fortifications between the 17th and the 19th centuries.
 Quebec’s entire historic district, including the ramparts, has since been declared a World Heritage Site by UNESCO.
 It’s just one of 10 must-see sites in Quebec City and Montreal.

 It’s thick, it’s sticky and Canada has an estimated 176.8 billion recoverable barrels of it.
 That’s right, crude bitumen—a semi-solid source of petroleum—is available in abundance in Canada’s oil sands.
 There’s an estimated 249.67 billion accessible barrels of the black stuff in the world and Canada has about 70.8 per cent of it—four times more than Kazakhstan and six times more than Russia.

 Check out some more often-overlooked reasons it’s great living in Canada.